hiulit/Murtop-Raspberry-Pi-Bartop-Arcade-Machine-Project/README.md

 * Restart EmulationStation from the command line by typing `emulationstation` and hitting `enter`.
 * Enjoy your *now-matching* Retropie Settings icons!

-### Replacing runcommand system splashcreens
+### Replacing Runcommand System splashscreens

-*These splashcreens are designed to be used along with the Pixel theme.*
+*These splashscreens are designed to be used along with the Pixel theme.*

 * [Download](https://dl.dropboxusercontent.com/u/60872572/EmulationStation/Pixel/Pixel_RunCommand_Wallpapers/launching.zip) the splashscreens.
 * Unzip `launching.zip`.
 You'll see folders for each emulator.